ToastedNub/Casino-Bot-Info/Shop.md

 # Random Meme

  - Sends a random meme from an archive of 250gb+.
+# Random Video

+ - Sends a random vid from the meme archive.
+# Random Gif

+ - Sends a random gif from the meme archive.
+# Random Pic

+ - Sends a random pic from the meme archive.
 # Random Site

  - Sends a random site.